-'The Tempest' Foundation Knowledge Organiser
+'The Tempest' T Knowledge Organiser

-Plot Summary The End Act 4, Scene 1 and Act 5, Scene 1 Vocabulary: Keywords The Tempest Act 1, Scene 1, the King of Naples, is on a ship with his sonand A marriage and celebrated with a masque attended is arranged by spirits.
-It is interrupted colonialism - his companions, and They are struck by a terrifying, howling They abandon ship and when Prospero recalls the threat from and Prospero and send are struck by a terrifying, howling They abandon ship and them away, prospero andsend Th swim to a nearby but are washed ashore in Prospero.
-He explains what has been happ e original inhabitants of the land are The island seems to be abandoned. shows them Ferdinand and Miranda who called After the Storm Act 1, Scene 2 From a nearby,watches the huge She lives with her father and has little of her life before the Prospero tells his daughter of their: he was the Alonso is filled with and asks for which he grants. from usurp - twelve years ago, but he was so involved with his tempest - and secretthat he did not realise his • was stealing power from him.
-One night, Antonio ordered soldiers to treason - takeandand put them on ato their But Terminology: Keywords they were washed ashore this island safely and have lived there ever comedy - since.
-Prospero has been ruler of the island.
-Prospero has created the callous - storm to bring his brother to the island. soliloquy - Ariel and Caliban Act 1, Scene 2 into Act 2, Scene 1 pathos - Prospero is a powerful who controls the spirit who completes tasks for him.
-Prospero has agreed toAriel after this last missionis a deformed savage who is also exploitation - under Prospero's, the is the son of an old witch,, and is Characters exploitation aof the island.
-Prospero taught Caliban how to but Alonso - Calibanthe controlhas over him.
-AIOI 130 - nurture - Kind Alonso Act 2, Scene 1 King Alonso and his younger brother, as well as(the Sebastian - usurping Duke of Milan), wander around the island.
-King Alonso dual nature - as he believes his son is and Ferdinand - to Alonso so that Sebastian can be They are stopped by Ariel's magical intervention.
-Background Informati ne era, named after Elizabeth Caliban, Stephano and Trinculo Act 2, Scene 2 and Act 3, Scene 2 The monster is found by Stephano and Trinculo.
-They give ecame king.
-This period of history is called him alcohol to drink and he gets Caliban offers to Gonzalo - theera, beca useis the Latin for because he believes he is a god because of the heavenly Shakespeare lived and wo drink!
-Caliban explains to them how Prospero has treated him and Italian city states - Ais an area that isby a that he will be their guide on the island if they overthrow him.
-The ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' bethan and Jacobean era, Italy wasn't three go to find and kill Prospero - one unified country, but a number of small independent city-states. ing in the Elizabethan era as people Ferdinand and Miranda Act 1, Scene 2 and Act 3, Scene 1 he world.
-Queen Eizabeth I was obsessed has the storm.
-He is safely on the island and is vas happy to pay for their travels.
-Led by found by They fall instantly in Prospero wants to e country were also fascinated by their that the love isto the Many has had a lasting on were and killed by the white his intentions are Miranda pities and Furnhean colonisers Issues of; such asand wants tohim.
-Prospero their marriage.
-Caliban - are important to p
+The Tempest Plot Summary The End Act 4, Scene 1 and Act 5, Scene 1 1 The Tempest Act 1, Scene 1 A marriage is arranged Vocabulary: Keywords and celebrated with a masque attended when Prospero recalls the threat fromand d by spirits.
+It is interrupted colonialismThe original inhabitants of the land , and meet Prospero. are called usurp - After the Storm Act 1, Scene 2 From a nearby,watches the huge She lives with her father and has little of her life before the Prospero tells his daughter of their: he was the Epiloque imperialism - twelve years ago, but he was so involved with his and secretthat he did not realise his Prospero declares that he will was stealing power from him tempest - Terminology: Keywords treason - comedy - soliloquy - callous - Ariel and Caliban Act 1, Scene 2 into Act 2, Scene 1 Prospero is a powerful who controls the spirit who completes tasks for him sibilance - pathos - is a deformed savage who is also under Prospero's Characters in The Tempest 'The Tempest' exploitation - Alonso - T Knowledge nurture - Kind Alonso Act 2, Scene 1 Sebastian - Organiser Ferdinand - dual nature - reidilidira Historical Context of T he Tempest Antonio - he era, named after Elizabeth Caliban, Stephano and Trinculo Act 2, Scene 2 and Act 3, Scene 2 The monster is found by Stephano and Trinculo.
+Gonzalo - l Trinculo - Italian city states - A - is an area that isby a Stephano - major Prospero - ning in the Elizabethan era as people Ferdinand and Miranda Act 1, Scene 2 and Act 3, Scene 1 Miranda - 'discovered' new parts of the world has the storm.
+He is safely on the island and is found by Ariel - d by her example, the rest of the country were also fascinated by their stories and goods. has had a lasting on Caliban - European colonisers.
+Issues are important to were and killed by the white s of ; such as and o the play.